For queries please email firstname.lastname@example.org.

-Join us online this summer for a week bursting with fun, laughter and dance for our FUNKY STEPS Youth Dance Performance Project for young people aged 9yrs +.
+Join us online for a week bursting with fun, laughter and dance for our FUNKY STEPS Youth Dance Performance Project for young people aged 9yrs +.

 FUNKY STEPS is led by professional dancer and teacher Sarah Fennell.
 Through live Zoom classes, Sarah will guide you through learning 5 short dance routines including traditional and creative steps.
 You’ll dance to current and vintage pop hits by Beyoncé, Tones and I (Dance Monkey), Lady Gaga, Ed Sheeran and lots more (some you’ll recognise from Tik Tok)!